- What is absentee voting?

 - Complete an application to vote absentee by mail at the voter's county election commission office; or

 - Send a written request that contains the information discussed in the question above; and

 - Provide a copy of the current commercial driver license which contains the commercial driver license number or a copy of the current transportation worker credential card;

 - Provide the voter’s current residential address and any mailing address to which the ballot shall be mailed.

 A registered voter may request an application for by-mail ballot no earlier than ninety (90) days before the election and no later than seven (7) days before the election.
 To be processed for the next election, the application must be received by the election commission no later than seven (7) days before the election.

 The county election commission must receive the ballot by mail no later than the close of polls on election day.
-Once the election commission issues an absentee by-mail ballot to a voter, the voter can only vote by mail.

 If a voter notifies the election commission that he or she has “spoiled” a ballot or has not received the ballot, the election commission shall note on the records that subsequent supplies have been sent and supply the voter with subsequent voting supplies.